-The settings of the fields in RREP option are the same as in symmetric route except for the $^{\prime}\text{S}^{\prime}$ bit.
+The settings of the fields in RREP option and ART option are the same as for the symmetric route, except for the 'S' bit.

 6.3.3.
 RPLInstanceID Pairing

 Since the RPLInstanceID is assigned locally (i.e., there is no coordination between routers in the assignment of RPLInstanceID), the tuple (OrigNode, TargNode, RPLInstanceID) is needed to uniquely identify a discovered route.
 The upper layer applications may have different requirements and they can initiate the route discoveries simultaneously.
 Thus between the same pair of OrigNode and TargNode, there can be multiple AODV-RPL instances.
 To avoid any mismatch, the RREQ-Instance and the RREP-Instance in the same route discovery MUST be paired somehow, e.g. using the RPLInstanceID.